A City of Exhibitionists: Art in Buffalo

 Artist-run spaces, with Hallwalls Contemporary Art Center and Buffalo Arts Studio at two ends of the spectrum, are a strong part of the region’s artistic weft.
 Hallwalls, at home in the 1876 church that Buffalo songwriter Ani DiFranco saved, was formed in 1974 by a group of young visual artists that included Charles Clough, Robert Longo and Cindy Sherman.
 Its focus is interdisciplinary, featuring visual artists, musicians, writers, filmmakers, and video and performance artists.
 Buffalo Arts Studio, located in the hip Tri-Main Center, offers artists-in-residence and curated exhibitions ongoing.

-Allentown’s Sugar City, a recent, loosely formed collective that embodies a non-traditional spirit, and Black Rock’s burgeoning gallery scene—anchored by Marcus Wise’s 464 Gallery and BLINK!—are two more spots to watch.
+Allentown’s PAUSA Art House, a recent, loosely formed collective that embodies a non-traditional spirit, and Black Rock’s burgeoning gallery scene—anchored by Marcus Wise’s 464 Gallery and BLINK!—are two more spots to watch.